emmajanedrews/base-template/_posts/2017-02-27-where-buyers-and-sellers-stand-in-our-market.md

 ---

+*The supply of homes coming onto the Wasatch Front market has dwindled lately.
+Where has this left homebuyers and sellers?*

 {% include youtube.html %}

-What’s been happening last 60 days across the Wasatch Front market?
+What’s been happening the last 60 days across the Wasatch Front market?

 **Single-family homes are entering market much more slowly than buyers would like.** Only 1,532 have been listed since January 1st.
 Compare that to the nearly 25,000 homes that sold in 2016 and you can understand their frustration.